 PROVO, Utah (November 12, 2018)—You could say the publication of Lingua Romana’s thirteenth volume is doubly exciting.
 In addition to a special issue commemorating the Great War centennial, the journal’s latest volume includes the first segment of an integral series focused on “Public Humanities and Academic Outreach.”
 From this point forward, the annual journal will include a second section focused on a topic in the humanities that the magazine’s contributors believe is pertinent to the general public.
 This year, the segment highlights Dante and features three articles by Daniel E. Christian, recipient of the prestigious 2017 Robert M. Durling Prize from the Dante Society of America.
 Christian—a long-time literature teacher at Gilman School in Baltimore—also gave a corresponding lecture on campus on October 11.

 First published in 2002, Lingua Romana is a journal of French, Italian, and Romanian studies spearheaded by the BYU Department of French & Italian.
-According to the publication’s current editor-in-chief, associate professor of French Robert J. Hudson, Lingua Romana is a play on the idea of a lingua franca, or a common language.
-In formalizing the objectives of the journal, its founders chose to limit the publication’s scope to the Latin-derived languages of French, Italian, and Romanian.
+According to the publication’s current editor-in-chief, associate professor of French Robert J. Hudson, Lingua Romana is a play on the post-Roman lingua franca, or a common language, from which Romance Languages eventually derived.
+Over the years, the editors chose to formalize the objectives of the journal by limiting the publication’s scope to the Latin-derived languages of French, Italian, and Romanian.
 While the journal’s French and Italian elements are obviously reflective of its departmental origins, Lingua Romana is unique in its inclusion of Romanian, which is an underrepresented Romance language.

 Although the journal has featured an array of quality scholarship since its inception, Hudson (who has been involved with Lingua Romana to various degrees since his time as an undergraduate) noted that the journal’s latest volume is particularly special, not only because of its dual nature but because of its subject matter.
 The volume’s first section features nine articles, “all on different aspects of France and WWI, and mostly on the memory of WWI in France,” Hudson explained.
 The articles are expansions of presentations given at a conference at the University of South Alabama (USA) in 2017, titled “France and the Memory of the Great War.”
 That conference was organized by the guest editor of this volume of Lingua Romana, Susan McCready, a professor of French at USA.
 In her introduction to the volume, McCready writes that even one hundred years after WWI, “We can still see the enormity of the war’s destruction, though we remain at a loss to comprehend it. . . .
 This volume represents a modest contribution to these collective efforts of understanding and commemoration, which continue to expand and to challenge how we think we know war.”
 In Hudson’s words, this first section of the volume is a foray into how the memory of WWI “still lingers in the French [imagination].”